Helga Zoega: Research

-Zoega is a pharmacoepidemiologist with expertise in the use, safety and effectiveness of medications.
+Zoega is a pharmacoepidemiologist with expertise in the use, safety and effectiveness of psychotropic medications.
 Her research program is based on the use of "real-world data", i.e. large-scale electronic health and social data linked across sources in Australia, the Nordic countries, and the US.

 Zoega's research findings on pharmacotherapy during pregnancy have been published in JAMA, BMJ, JAMA Psychiatry, Annals of Internal Medicine, etc. Her work on stimulant treatment for ADHD includes multinational studies on treatment patterns, effects on academic progress and impact of relative-age, published in Pediatrics, Lancet Psychiatry, J Child Psychol Psychiatry, Acta Psychiatrica Scandinavica and widely covered in media outlets (New York Times, Time Online, Reuters, ABC, US News, Boston Globe, etc.).

 Personal

 Helga Zoega (b.
 1976) divides her time between Sydney and Reykjavik.
 She has daughter and a son.